I/O Grad School Series

 So you want to go to graduate school in industrial/organizational (I/O) psychology?
 Lots of decisions, not much direction.
 I bet I can help!

-As a faculty member at ODU with a small army of undergraduate research assistants, I often find myself answering the same questions over and over again about graduate school.
+As a university faculty member with a small army of undergraduate research assistants, I often find myself answering the same questions over and over again about graduate school.
 So why not share this advice with everyone?

 This series covers the graduate school application process by year, starting in your Sophomore year of college, up through a preview of your first year.
+I have also provided some advice for those wishing to change trajectories from an existing career into I/O psychology.
 Check out each with the links below:

 Starting Sophomore Year